mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 ## Final Thoughts

-Now that we've completed our whirlwind tour of the main players in the US financial regulatory ecosystem, it's worth reiterating how involved the whole environment is.
+Now that we've completed our whirlwind tour of the main players in the US financial regulatory ecosystem, it's worth including a few notes: each state may also have its own slew of financial regulators (such as the Department of Financial Protection and Innovation in California), and there are several other bodies we have not discussed (such as the Federal Trade Commission) that get to swing the gavel in their own ways.

+Hopefully it's clear how involved this whole ecosystem is.
 Through two centuries of largely reactive financial policies, we've converged on this intricate regulatory Venn Diagram.

 Many financial institutions deeply fear falling on the wrong side of the Financial Regulator but because of the ambiguous nature of laws and practice, their regulatory programs tend to be best-effort initiatives.